scroll-tech/reth/claude/grafana-dashboard-sync-instructions.md

 **Important:**
 - No `pod` variable - queries aggregate by service only, enabling data continuity when pods are replaced
 - No `datasource` variable - datasource UID is hardcoded in all panels
+- **Dashboard-specific variables are preserved:** Some dashboards have additional variables (e.g., `interval` in reth-state-growth.json) that must be preserved alongside the K8s variables

 ### Hardcoded Datasource